WebAssembly/spec/proposals/Exceptions.md

 #### High-level structure

 A new `event` section is introduced and is named `event`.
-If included, it must appear immediately after the global section.
+If included, it must appear immediately after the memory section.

 ##### Event section